earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 # Learning Objectives
 At the end of this activity, you will be able to:

-*
+* Be able to work with the 4 panes in the RStudio interface
+* Understand the basic concept of a function and be able to use a function in your code.
+* Know how to use key operator commands in R (<-)

 ## What You Need

 You need R and RStudio to complete this tutorial.
 Also we recommend have you have an `earth-analytics` directory setup on your computer with a `/data` directory with it.

 * [How to Setup R / R Studio](/course-materials/setup-r-rstudio)